 You’ve seen one Travel & Adventure Show and you’ve seen them all, right?

 Granted, a lot of the show is the same from year to year.
 The format doesn’t change much.
 Many of the same vendors come back every year.
 Even some of the speakers and presenters are repeat performers.
-(Personally, we’re okay with seeing Rick Steves or Samantha Brown on repeat.
+(Personally, we’re okay with seeing Rick Steves and Samantha Brown on repeat.
 Heck, we do it on our DVR!)

 Every year, though, we see and learn something new.
 We learn about new places, even though some of them have had a booth at the show for years.
 We meet new people, and learn about new deals and offers.
-New last year, for example, was Holo Holo, a charter company that sails to Hawaii’s Forbidden Island and the Napali Coast, was at the Dallas show for the first time.
+At the 2018 show, for example, Holo Holo, a charter company that sails to Hawaii’s Forbidden Island and the Napali Coast, was at the Dallas show for the first time.
 Also new was our plan to visit Ireland.
-Having a chance to talk with Rick Steves’ staff about travel plans was a gold mine, even if they wouldn’t reveal when he’s secretly taking one of his Ireland tours.
+Having a chance to talk with Rick Steves’ staff about travel plans was a gold mine, even if they wouldn’t reveal when he’s secretly taking one of his own Ireland tours.
 (So much for having clout!)

 Our advice stands: If you go one place every year, make it a travel show.
 It’s a sure bet that you’ll find someplace new to go every year.

 Disclaimer: Thank you to the Travel & Adventure Show for providing complimentary Press Passes to last year’s event.
 All opinions expressed are solely our own.